Church Buildings Commission FAQs

 Information to frequently asked questions about the Church Buildings Commission

 What is the Church Buildings Commission all about?

-The Diocese of Norwich contains a vast wealth of history and heritage in its church buildings, arguably more so than any other Diocese.
+The Diocese of Norwich, which covers Norfolk and Waveney in Suffolk, contains a vast wealth of history and heritage in its church buildings, arguably more so than any other Diocese.
 However, care of ancient buildings is not a core purpose of the Christian Church, but rather incidental to the use of buildings as centres of mission, worship and community.
 The Commission is an opportunity to think about the future of our church buildings in the widest possible terms, balancing competing interests and resources.

 Who owns the Churches?

 This is a technical question and has been the subject of debate in recent years.
 Legally, ownership of a church is generally vested in the incumbent (Vicar, Rector etc) and held on trust by the PCC(Parochial Church Council) for the parishioners.
 This means that churches and churchyards are not owned or directly controlled by either the Bishop or the Diocese.

 Will the Commission decide what is to happen?

 The Commission itself cannot make decisions, it is being set up to explore a wide variety of options and will make recommendations to the Bishop of Norwich and the Bishop’s Council of Trustees.